-We spent a lot of time last week, north of Charlotte NC in the beautiful Lake Norman area visiting Salisbury, Statesville and Mooresville.
+We spent a lot of time last week, north of Charlotte in the beautiful Lake Norman area visiting the smaller cities of Salisbury, Statesville and Mooresville.

-As luck would have it there are still more NC Best Places to visit in this area.
+As luck would have it there are still more NC Best Places to live to visit in this area.
 So we’re going to stick around at least another week so strap yourselves in.

 Just a reminder we’re visiting the NC Best Places to live around Charlotte NC.